- What is DevOps?

 - Implementing continuous learning.

 One of the key roles in implementing DevOps is of a DevOps Engineer.
-The role of Devops engineer needs a wide range of skills from development to operation.
+The role of DevOps engineer needs a wide range of skills from development to operation.
 But there is a lot of misunderstanding about – Who is a DevOps Engineer?
 Does he handle all the code and operations?
 Well, it’s not exactly like that.
-Let’s understand who is DevOps Engineer, what are their skills, roles, and responsibilities.
+Let’s understand who is DevOps Engineers, what are their skills, roles, and responsibilities.